theboxahaan/casper/README.md

 4. Look at the fuscia OS for design - maybe microkernel ?
 5. Add a fuzzy search bar like spotlight
 6. Start writing a shell ?
 7. Follow build with a series of blogs
+8. Switch to C++ ?
+Will make for smaller code I guess 🤷‍♂️